tschuelia/PyPythia/README.md

                         in either phylip or fasta format.
   --raxmlng RAXMLNG     Path to the binary of RAxML-NG.
 For install instructions see
                         https://github.com/amkozlov/raxml-ng.
-  --model MODEL         Model to use for the prediction.
-This can be either a model string
-                        (e.g. GTR+G) or a path to a partition file.If not set the data type is automatically inferred, and the model is set to GTR+G for DNA MSAs, to LG+G for Protein MSAs, and MULTI{num_states}_GTR for morphological data.
   --predictor PREDICTOR
                         Filepath of the predictor to use.
 If not set, assume it is 'predictor.pckl' in the project directory.